 The student who successfully completes the Roane State Community College nursing program will demonstrate eight core components of nursing practice.
 These relate to professional behaviors, communication, assessment, clinical decision making, caring interventions, teaching and learning, collaboration and managing care.

-The expected levels of achievement for program outcomes relating to graduation rate, licensure pass rate and job placement are as follows:
+The expected levels of achievement for program outcomes relating to graduation rate and licensure pass rate are as follows:

 |Year||RSCC Pass Rate||National Mean|

 |Academic Year||Traditional Cohort||LPN Mobility Cohort||Aggregated Data|

 |2018-2020||57/93 or 61%||16/20 or 80%||73/113 or 63%|

 |2020-2022||54/83 or 65%||19/19 or 100%||73/102 or 71.5%|